As-win085/Software-Development/README.md

 # Software-Development
 This repository contains a series of software development projects covering web applications, data-driven dashboards, and AI-powered tools.
-It demonstrates skills in Python, Flask, Django, React, and SQL with a focus on building functional, scalable, and maintainable software solutions.
+It demonstrates skills in Python, Flask, Node, Express, React, and SQL with a focus on building functional, scalable, and maintainable software solutions.